Part 1: ROS & Linux Basics

 Summary¶

-You have just launched a number of different applications on a ROS Network using two different ROS commands - roslaunch
+You have just launched a number of different applications on a ROS Network using two different ROS commands - roslaunch and rosrun:

-roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch
+roslaunch turtlebot3_gazebo turtlebot3_empty_world.launchrosrun turtlebot3_teleop turtlebot3_teleop_key

 These two commands have a similar structure, but work slightly differently.

-command, which has the following two parts to it (after the roslaunch
+The first command you used was a roslaunch command, which has the following two parts to it (after the roslaunch bit):

 Part [1] specifies the name of the ROS package containing the functionality that we want to execute.
 Part [2] is a file within that package that tells ROS exactly what scripts ('nodes') that we want to launch.
 We can launch multiple nodes at the same time from a single launch file.

-command, which has a structure similar to roslaunch
+The second command was a rosrun command, which has a structure similar to roslaunch:

 Packages & Nodes¶